-Fever

-Chills

-Cough unrelated to known allergies

-Shortness of breath or difficulty breathing

-Fatigue

-Muscle or body aches

-Headache

-New loss of taste or smell

-Sore throat

-Congestion or runny nose

-Nausea or vomiting

-Diarrhea

-sympto https:// on #2: Have you tested positive or been potentially exposed to COVID-19?
+Question #2: Have you tested positive or been potentially exposed to COVID-19?

-I tested positive for COVID in the previous 10 days

-I've been tested for COVID but have not received results

-I'm not fully vaccinated and have had close contact with another person who tested positive for COVID-19 in the last 14 days

-I'm not fully vaccinated and have travelled internationally or have been in contact with someone who traveled internationally in the last 14 days

-I'm fully vaccinated and have had close contact with another person who tested positive for COVID-19 in the last 14 days.
+- □ I tested positive for COVID in the previous 10 days - □ I've been tested for COVID but have not received results - □ I'm not fully vaccinated and have had close contact with another person who tested positive for COVID-19 in the last 14 days - □ I'm not fully vaccinated and have travelled internationally or have been in contact with someone who traveled internationally in the last 14 days - □ I'm fully vaccinated and have had close contact with another person who tested positive for COVID-19 in the last 14 days.

 If you check any of the above boxes, you should notify your immediate campus contact(s).
 Students should notify faculty and employees should notify their supervisor.
-If symptoms could be COVID-19-related, fill out a self-disclosure form located at https://www.northwoodtech.edu/2021-22/coronavirus to receive further direction.
+If symptoms could be COVID-19-related campus contacts will complete a Medical Exposure Form and email it to safety@northwoodtech.edu to receive further direction.